-While advancements in technology and electronic devices are inevitable, this also means that cybercrime is an ongoing threat.
+Passwork protects company data: While advancements in technology and electronic devices are inevitable, this also means that cybercrime is an ongoing threat.
 It is no longer just about hackers stealing financial information.
-Just looking at the sheer range of cybercrimes that exist at the moment can make someone who’s paranoid choose to just live off the grid for the rest of their lives.
+Just looking at the sheer range of cybercrimes that exist at the moment can make someone.
+Who’s paranoid choose to just live off the grid for the rest of their lives.
 However, instead of taking such a drastic approach, it is better to know how to recognize cybercrime.
-After all, knowledge is an excellent first step to protecting data, taking basic precautions, and knowing the people to contact when you witness criminal activities online.
+After all, knowledge is an excellent first step to protecting data, taking basic precautions.
+And knowing the people to contact when you witness criminal activities online.

 By definition, cybercrime is a criminal action involving a computer, a computer network, or a networked device.
 Most, but not all, cybercrime is executed by profit-driven cybercriminals or hackers.
 Both individuals and groups can commit cybercrime.
 Some cybercriminals are well-organized, employ advanced strategies, and have a high level of technical expertise.
 Others are newcomers to hacking.
 Cybercrime is rarely driven by motives other than profit.
 The crimes committed can range from security breaches to identity theft.
 These crimes can also include “revenge” porn, cyber-stalking, harassment, bullying, email and internet fraud, cryptojacking, cyberespionage, and more.

 The risk of identity theft has also increased due to advancements in technology.
-In this case, if a cybercriminal plans to commit identity theft or credit card fraud, they gain access to their victim’s personal data through phishing, pharming, keylogging, and sniffing.
-Phishing occurs when a bait is embedded in fraudulent messages.
+In this case, if a cybercriminal plans to commit identity theft or credit card fraud.
+They gain access to their victim’s personal data through phishing, pharming, keylogging, and sniffing.
+Phishing occurs when the bait is embedded in fraudulent messages.
 The bait directs victims to an external site and encourages them to share personal information such as usernames, passwords, or bank details.
 Going one step further, pharming uses malware to reroute internet users to fake versions of websites to enter their personal details.
 Keylogging is a type of malware that will secretly log everything that a person types, capture their account information and other personal details.
-Finally, sniffing is when a person is connected to an unsecured public Wi-Fi network, and hackers steal data by “sniffing” their victims’ internet traffic with special tools.
+Finally, sniffing is when a person is connected to an unsecured public Wi-Fi network.
+And hackers steal data by “sniffing” their victims’ internet traffic with special tools.